ericfitz/r53/README.md

                         EC2 instance ID; sets value to the public IP address of the instance.
 Type and value parameters are ignored if instanceid is specified.

-This script does simple management of Route 53 zones, using the AWS API.
-You must have the AWS CLI properly configured with a credentials file containing valid AWS keys.
-The script supports use of profiles if you have multiple key sets configured properly.

-The script supports use of regional endpoints for EC2.
 ```

 ## SETUP

 1. Install and configure AWS command line interface

     You could install the AWS CLI and use "aws configure":

       https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

     or do it manually:

       Credentials & configuration: https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html
       Profiles: https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html

 2. Permissions

     The following AWS permissions are required; set them using IAM policy on the IAM user or role you're using.

     - ec2:DescribeInstances
     - route53:ListHostedZones
     - route53:ListResourceRecordSets
     - route53:ChangeResourceRecordSets

 3. Python environment

-    You must install argparse and boto3 in the python environment where you're going to run the script:
+    You must install argparse and boto3 in the python 3.7 environment where you're going to run the script:
     ```
     pip install argparse
     pip install boto3